SystemsApproach/sdn/access.rst

 The A1 interface provides a means for the mobile operator's management plane—typically called the *OSS/BSS (Operations Support System / Business Support System)* in the Telco world—to configure the RAN.
-We have not discussed the Telco OSS/BSS up to this point, but it safe to assume such a component sits at the top of any Telco software stack.
+We have not discussed the Telco OSS/BSS up to this point, but it is safe to assume such a component sits at the top of any Telco software stack.
 It is the source of all configuration settings and business logic needed to operate a network.
 You can think of it as the RAN